And So It Begins

 I had to have one flaw, didn’t I?
 Crippled would defeat the Free Running.
 Silenced would drive me bonkers.
 Scared?
 No thanks.
 Cursed?
 Yikes.
 Marked or Wanted might not be too horrible, but… honestly, it was gonna be hard enough making friends in this strange new world, I didn’t need some unavoidable doom making it that much worse.
 Hunted and Damned….
 Super duper mega eeep.
 Nonono… I was good with my annoying Zubats, courtesy of the Flaw labeled ‘Swarmed’.
 Plus, a steady supply of Zubats would provide training practice and a good metric for progress, no matter where I went, right? [-100].
 As for the future?
-Might as well move on, assuming I survived.
+Assuming I survived?
 Maybe I could find a way to bring some of my old world friends into the game at a certain point.

 I went through the vending options, feeling a little overwhelmed.
 “What about my friends… my family… my pets?”
 I asked thin air, but then I remembered… no time would pass.
 They’d be waiting for me when I returned from my little 10 year daydream.
 I was a bit scared.
 Could I cope with being all by myself for 10 years?
 I’d miss everyone horribly.
 Would I even be myself when I returned?
 Could I pass up this opportunity?
 I couldn’t.
 Not and be true to myself.
 And it wasn’t like I was leaving them behind, right?
 They’d never know.
 It would be like not inviting them to watch a movie with me… right?